 Globally 8 out of 10 girls opt out of key life activities when they don’t feel good about the way they look.
 In India, 6 in 10 girls say they do not have high body esteem3.
 Dove has a mission to ensure the next generation grows up enjoying a positive relationship with the way they look helping young people raise their self-esteem and realise their full potential.

-For more than 10 years, we’ve been helping young people with self-esteem education, reaching over 20 Million lives globally.
-In India, in 2017 alone we worked with partners such as Fountainhead and WAGGGS to reach out to 0.45 Million girls.
+For more than ten years, we have been helping young people with self-esteem education, reaching over twenty million lives globally.
+In India, we are working with partners such as Fountainhead and WAGGGS to reach out to two million girls by 2020.